njmmatthieu/omnipath-secondary-adapter/README.md

 sudo neo4j start
 ```

-8. Open the Neo4j platform on http://localhost:7474
+8. Open the Neo4j platform on http://localhost:7474.
+You will be ask for credentials.
+By default the Neo4j credentials are:

+- Database User: `neo4j`
+- Password: `neo4j`

+Note: change the password as requested.

 9. At the end, you have you Knowledge Graph! 🎉 Congratulations!
 ![](./docs_adapter/img/example-neo4j-vis.png)